Date updated: August 15, 2023

 Legal risk and responsibilities

-9. No Warranties.
-All Content (including but not limited to: TED Talks, animations, videos, transcripts, podcasts etc.) is made available AS IS and TED does not offer any warranty of any kind, or that the Content will be accurate, complete, or error-free.
-TED is not liable for the usage of, implementation of, impact from, or communication of the ideas presented in any Content.
+13. No Warranties.
+All Content (including but not limited to: TED Talks, animations, videos, transcripts, podcasts etc.) is made available AS IS and TED does not offer any warranty of any kind, or represent that the Content will be accurate, complete, or error-free.
+TED is not liable for the usage of, implementation of, impact from, or communication of the ideas presented in any Content, or from any usage or performance of TED’s Healthy Internet Project extension tool, or during ad-free video experiences that may be subscribed on a user’s iOS device or on TED.com.

-All content TED provides is "as is," so we can't guarantee everything will be accurate, complete or entirely error-free.
+All content TED provides, including our browser extension tool or ad-free experiences are offered "as is," so we can't guarantee everything will be accurate, complete or entirely error-free.
 Please use our content thoughtfully and responsibly.

 You agree to be responsible for any issues you may have resulting from your use of TED content.